How Images Affect Bounce Rate & Improve Website Engagement

 To understand how images affect your site:

-- Monitor bounce rate by page
+- Monitor bounce rate by page in Google Analytics

 - Compare pages with heavy imagery vs lighter visuals